-- Crickhowell - Presteigne - Llanidloes - North Powys border area (Arddleen, Four Crosses, Llandysilio, Carreghofa) - Aim for 100% progression from existing Cylchoedd Meithrin into Welshmedium primary provision. - Continue to work with Mudiad Meithrin to support the Cylchoedd Meithrin to provide the Childcare Offer and wrap around services. - Continue to work with Mudiad Meithrin to provide Flying Start provision - Work with Mudiad Meithrin to provide support to settings other than Cylch that need to increase their Welsh-medium skills to move along the language continuum.
+- North Powys border area (Arddleen, Four Crosses, Llandysilio, Carreghofa) - Aim for 100% progression from existing Cylchoedd Meithrin into Welshmedium primary provision by 2029. - Continue to work with Mudiad Meithrin to support the Cylchoedd Meithrin to provide the Childcare Offer and wrap around services. - Continue to work with Mudiad Meithrin to provide Flying Start provision.
+There will be an increase in Welsh-medium Flying Start places in the Ystradgynlais area from September 2022 in line with the phase 1 plan.
+It is expected that there will be 14 additional spaces.
+The aim is to increase places in the Welshpool and Brecon areas by 2027. - Work with Mudiad Meithrin to provide support to settings other than Cylch Meithrins that need to increase their Welsh-medium skills to move along the language continuum, with a target of increasing Welsh medium providers (non-Cylch) by an additional 3 settings by 2027.